prototypefund/Digital_Bargeld-docs/api-mint.rst

       stamp_expire_withdraw: Timestamp;

       // Timestamp indicating by when legal disputes relating to these coins must
-      // be settled, as the mint will afterwards destroy its evidence relating to
+      // be settled, as the exchange will afterwards destroy its evidence relating to
       // transactions involving this coin.
       stamp_expire_legal: Timestamp;

       // Public (RSA) key for the denomination in base32 encoding.
       denom_pub: string;

-      // Fee charged by the mint for withdrawing a coin of this denomination
+      // Fee charged by the exchange for withdrawing a coin of this denomination
       fee_withdraw: Amount;

-      // Fee charged by the mint for depositing a coin of this denomination
+      // Fee charged by the exchange for depositing a coin of this denomination
       fee_deposit: Amount;

-      // Fee charged by the mint for refreshing a coin of this denomination
+      // Fee charged by the exchange for refreshing a coin of this denomination
       fee_refresh: Amount;

       // Signature with purpose
       // `TALER_SIGNATURE_MASTER_DENOMINATION_KEY_VALIDITY` over the expiration
-      // dates, value and the key, created with the mint's master key.
+      // dates, value and the key, created with the exchange's master key.
       master_sig: EddsaSignature;
     }